 scripted within Caesar Index (in accordance with the index rules) once the Caesar Index platform is live and validated by the Risk Department.
 Caesar Index will fuel the Sophis booking (target set up by the end of 2015).

-This project has been validated by:

-- NPC executive committee New York on []

-- Global Markets CODIR on []
+This project was presented to NY EXCO on January 8 2015

 Strategy and contextual items